andykr1k/andykr1k/README.md

 ---

 ## 🚀 About Me
-I'm a developer who loves exploring new technologies by creating hands-on projects.
-Whether it's full-stack apps, systems programming, machine learning, or tooling, I try to learn something new with every build.
+I'm a PhD Researcher in Robotics at the University of Michigan who loves exploring new technologies by creating hands-on projects.
+Whether it's robotics, full-stack apps, systems programming, machine learning, or tooling, I try to learn something new with every build.

 ---